morawi-cg/MoRawi-MissionToMars/README.md

 # <p>Mo Rawi Mission to Mars</p>
-<p>This is a simple software based conceptualization of a Mars space launch vehicle.
-A scenario was presented.</p>
+<p>This is a software based conceptualization of a Mars space launch vehicle.</p>
-<p>It has each stage of the launch vehicle described within a class like software presentation, the total number of stages are 3.</p>
+<p>It has each stage of the launch vehicle described within a software package, the total number of stages are 3.</p>
 <p>Each was given in a different programming language.
-An extra fexibility was offered to the participants in the technical challenge.</p>
-<p>This flexibility allows participants to change the language to a more preferred language.</p>

-<p>Each stage was read & analyzed to derive the software functionality for a software class or likewise object</p>
+Certain amount of time was given to understand new technologies that form individual part.</p>
+<p>The booster package is based upon go, aided yb a mysql based database, the 2nd stage is a Python2 package, 3rd is nodejs with mongo as db.</p>
+<p>Each stage was to be run from a docker based container, the DBs are each in own container</p>
+<p>docker compose was used to test individual containers, then the connected structure</P>
+<p>Kompose the kubernetes based tool will be used to translate docker compose based YAML files into the Kubernetes alternative services and deployments.</p>

 ```
 -----------------------------------------------------------------------